Jacobs2Jacob/AddUsersFeature/README.md

 **Assumptions & Design Decisions**
 Scoped the solution to a single feature component with one required subcomponent, since the task focuses on component communication, not app architecture.
 Implemented the email input as a controlled multi-value text input, not a dropdown, because values are user-entered rather than selected.
-Kept validation and submission logic in the parent component to maintain clear data flow.
+Kept validation and submission logic in the parent component to maintain clear data flow and keep the input component focused on presentation and interaction.
 Used a fixed visible item limit with a +N overflow indicator to keep the implementation simple and predictable.

 **Challenges & How I Addressed Them**